Pentax K-1 II Review

 If you're a K-1 owner, you're probably feeling a touch of jealousy at this new model.
 There's probably not enough to justify the expense of replacing your camera with the newer model unless your pockets are deep, but at the same time, a two-stop improvement in high ISO performance and a hand-holdable Pixel Shift Resolution mode aren't to be sniffed at.

-Well, there's great news, if so!
+is was great news, if so!
+[Edit 06/2019: The program described below has now ended, but we're leaving mention of it in our review for historical purposes.]
 Ricoh has shown impressive commitment to its customers by announcing a paid upgrade program which will allow K-1 owners to have their cameras converted to K-1 II spec.
-You'll have to act quickly if you want to take advantage of the offer, as it's only valid from May 21 to September 30, 2018 in the North American market.
+You had to act quickly if you wanted to take advantage of the offer, as it was only valid from May 21 to September 30, 2018 in the North American market.

-Pricing is set at US$550 or CA$690, and while that might sound like a lot, it's worth bearing in mind that replacing the entire camera body would cost almost four times as much.
-Techs at Precision Camera (in the USA) or Sun Camera (in Canada), working on Ricoh's behalf, will have to replace the main circuit board to gift these new features to a K-1 body.
-(They'll also swap your SR logo for a K-1 II logo, so it should be immediately obvious which cameras have the upgrade if you are buying second-hand at a later date.)
+Pricing was set at US$550 or CA$690, and while that might sound like a lot, it's worth bearing in mind that replacing the entire camera body would cost almost four times as much.
+Techs at Precision Camera (in the USA) or Sun Camera (in Canada), working on Ricoh's behalf, had to replace the main circuit board to gift these new features to a K-1 body.
+(They also swapped the SR logo for a K-1 II logo, so it should be immediately obvious which cameras have the upgrade if you are buying second-hand today.)

 Read our original K-1 review for much more insight on the closely-related K-1 II

-In other respects including its body, sensor, PRIME IV processor, viewfinder, displays, connectivity and storage options, the K-1 II is basically the same camera as the K-1, so while you're waiting on our Pentax K-1 II review to be completed, we'd strongly recommend also taking a look over our existing Pentax K-1 review, as most of it will also be applicable to this camera.
+In other respects including its body, sensor, PRIME IV processor, viewfinder, displays, connectivity and storage options, the K-1 II is basically the same camera as the K-1, so once you've finished reading this review, we'd strongly recommend also taking a look over our existing Pentax K-1 review, as most of it is also applicable to this camera.

 Just want to know all of the features of the K-1 II, old and new?
-Continue reading on below!
+Read our Technical Info report here!

 Pentax K-1 II Technical Info